-Campus Safety and Dr. Jennifer Alanis, Associate Dean of Students & Titile IX Coordinator at Harvey Mudd College, prepare this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by Campus Safety, information provided by other offices such as the Harvey Mudd Division of Student Affairs, the Title IX Coordinator, other campus security authorities, online reporting, as well as information provided by local law enforcement agencies surrounding the main campus.
+Campus Safety and Dr. Jennifer Alanis, Assistant Vice President of Student Affairs & Title IX Coordinator at Harvey Mudd College, prepare this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information maintained by Campus Safety, information provided by other offices such as the Harvey Mudd Division of Student Affairs, the Title IX Coordinator, Human Resources, Proctors,

+Mentors, campus security authorities, online reporting, as well as information provided by local law enforcement agencies surrounding the main campus.
 Each of these offices provides updated policy information and crime data.